‘Education is not the filling of a pot but the lighting of a fire.’–W.B. Yeats

 We discovered MrDMath about three years ago.
 After trying many different course books, tutors, online/CD-ROM-based math programs, MrDMath (MrD) is the best math program for us.
 Our kids have taken Pre-Algebra, Pre-Geometry, Algebra I, Algebra II, and Geometry with MrD (Sophia will take Pre-Calculus with Trigonometry in the fall).
 After-school live tutoring comes with the course, as well as the ability to email a teacher any day of the week with questions.
 There are also supplemental MrD programs we have taken and loved like “College and Career Readiness” and “ASL” (American Sign Language).
 I highly recommend MrD and the community of students and teachers there.

 BraveWriter (BW) is our go-to writing program.
 We love BraveWriter, its teachers, and the variety of quality offerings.
-The online courses are thoughtful, engaging, and accessible with 1:1 teacher feedback (note: I also like IEW, but my kids prefer Brave Writer courses).
+The online courses are thoughtful, engaging, and accessible with 1:1 teacher attention and feedback (note: I also like IEW, but my kids prefer Brave Writer courses).
 We use Pre-Scripts from Classical Conversations for cursive writing practice; Typesy.com for keyboard typing.
 Teaching guides are available online for just about any book we chose to read as a class.
+Grammar is taught separately.

 Homeschool Spanish Academy is a program based in Guatemala with lessons custom-tailored to each student.
 Spanish is our family’s second language, so it is important to us that Sophia and Oliver learn correctly and speak with accuracy.
 Homeschool Spanish Academy (HSA), offers a 1:1 private live tutor to learn from, talk to and interact with during 2-4x weekly lessons throughout the school year.
 The curriculum provided by HSA is rigorous and satisfies the high school foreign language requirement for college admissions.
 HSA courses use native speakers from A1 to C3 language proficiency levels.
 We augmented our Spanish lessons with Duolingo and IXL Spanish online in prior years, though we found this was not necessary with HSA.